ini/RedisBridge/README.md

 ## Installation

 The RedisBridge package can be installed via `pip`.
-This can be done from the root folder of the package with the following command:
+This can be done with the following commands:
 ```
 git clone https://gitlab.com/cmu_asist/RedisBridge
 cd RedisBridge